 Once you have finished observing and trying to take photos through the finger-marked glass, make your way to the rooftop garden to see the rest of the city waking or make our way to the few tiny restaurants open for business, serving fresh sashimi for breakfast.

 Visit the Busiest Intersection in Japan

 Starbucks and Hoshino Coffee offer good views of the Shibuya scramble from above while you sip on a morning latte.
 However, we went up to the rooftop at Mag’s Park in the Magnet by Shibuya 109 building which has to be the best place to see the Shibuya crossing for those quintessential Shibuya photos.
 You simply catch the lift up, walk out the end of the bar, up the stairs to Mag’s Park.
 There are signs to the observation deck.
-There is glass that wraps around the viewing area so you get a great view directly over the crossing.
-There are food and drink vendors back downstairs if you need somewhere convenient to take a break.
+Glass wraps around the viewing area so you get a great view directly over the crossing.
+Food and drink vendors are located back downstairs if you need somewhere convenient to take a break.

 After you grab those Instagram worthy photos, spend the afternoon discovering all of the other fun things to see in Shibuya like shopping in quirky stores like Tokyo Hands, Don Quijote (perfect place to buy gifts to take home) and Shibuya 109 or stopping in for a late lunch at one of the many Shibuya restaurants.